 If your upper body has been feeling tight or you participate in sports such as swimming, golfing, baseball and more - then this practice is for you!
 We work to bring balance to both sides equally while opening the entire upper body.
-Practice on your own with the guide here or click on the video link at the bottom to join me online for this practice (http://bit.ly/Yin4GolfersSwimmersAthletes).
+Practice on your own with the guide here or click on the video link below to join me online for this practice (http://bit.ly/Yin4GolfersSwimmersAthletes).
 Enjoy!

 Hold: 2-6 mins

 Take arms wide - level with shoulders or bent elbows (more chest opening) and cross the right leg over the left - winding once or double wrap.
 Press through the foot and gently shift hips over to the right.
 Drop knees over to the left and turn head to the right.
 Allow gravity to take the knees over and if you feel you can, walk the left toes back behind you more for more twist.
 To come out, engage your core and bring legs back to center.
 Drop feet wide on the mat and let knees come together.
 Breathe here for 8 breaths and try second side.

 Come onto hands and knees (blanket underneath for comfort if needed).
 Begin to drop your belly down towards the floor keeping hips directly over knees.
 Start to walk your hands out in front of you (wide if that opens your shoulders more).
 Take your right hand and cross the forearm so you can rest your forehead on top of it or a block.
 Take your left arm out straight overhead or at an angle to the left.
 Allow your back to lengthen and your chest to drop - stretching your side body, shoulders and chest.
 Breathe deeply into the spine and chest (engage navel if this is too much on your lower back).
 To come out, engage your core and begin to lift, walking your hands back towards your knees.
 Take Downward Facing Dog for 5-8 breaths - bending one knee and the other.
 Continue to the other side with the left forearm bent under your head and right arm outstretched in front.